rwstauner/jirazzz/README.md

  :commit-template "[{{issue}}] {{summary}}\n\n{{description}}"
  ; Transition issue to this state.
  :transition "ready for review"
+ ; Pattern to match against sprint names when looking for current (first ACTIVE) sprint.
+ :sprint-pattern "."
  ; Values for defined custom fields.
  :storypoints 1
  ; Aliases for custom fields so they are recognized by config/arguments.